Paradoxical noise preference in RNNs: Discussion

 \subsection{Future work}

-We have shown that a noise preference emerges in noise-in networks trained on a few different tasks, but all of our tasks hinge on stabilizing network outputs around constant setpoints.
-As a result, our networks ended up relying on fixed points or point attractors ~\citep{khona2022attractor} to implement their computations, and our explanation for the noise preference phenomenon is predicated on this reliance.
-However, many tasks require more than just stabilizing outputs around setpoints.
-One example is locomotion, where the outputs should exhibit the characteristics of a stable periodic motion or limit cycle ~\citep{seethapathi2019step,laszlo1996limit}, not a point attractor.
-Future work should examine a wider range of such tasks not easily solved by point attractor dynamics.
+We have shown that a noise preference emerges in noise-in networks trained on a few different tasks, but all of our tasks, other than the path integration task, hinge on stabilizing network outputs around constant setpoints.
+As a result, most of our networks ended up relying on point attractors ~\citep{sussillo2013opening} to implement their computations, and the path integration networks likely relied on higher (two) dimensional continuous attractors ~\citep{khona2022attractor}.
+However, many tasks relevant in neuroscience and beyond require computations that cannot be implemented by attractors with neutral stability on the manifold.
+One example is locomotion tasks, where the outputs should exhibit the characteristics of stable periodic motion ~\citep{seethapathi2019step,laszlo1996limit}.
+Such tasks lend themselves to computation via limit cycles, which require nonzero autonomous dynamics on the attractor manifold.
+In such instances, given the relatively permissive conditions that we have outlined here, we hypothesize that noise preferences may emerge.
+Future work should examine an even wider range of such tasks not easily solved by neutrally stable attractor dynamics, and ideally, also provide a mechanistic interpretation of the resulting phenomena.

 Our numerical experiments used additive Gaussian noise.
 Although additive Gaussian noise is common in the literature (e.g., \citet{yang2019task,driscoll2024flexible}), explicitly signal-dependent noise models, such as multiplicative noise or Poisson noise, may be an important aspect of the noise environment of biological systems ~\citep{jones2002sources,tolhurst1983statistical,medina2011effects}.
 Our explanation for the noise preference phenomenon depends on an induced signal dependence in the noise distribution: for neurons near saturation, the portion of the noise attenuated by the activation function depends on the net synaptic drive.
 So, other signal-dependent noise models could also result in a preference for specific noise parameters.
 Indeed, in the standard implementation of dropout ~\citep{srivastava2014dropout}, perhaps one of the most widely used signal-dependent noising procedures in the literature, a necessary step is to weight the layer outputs by the dropout probabilities, so that the dropout fraction can be set to zero at test time without degrading performance.
 Future work should investigate the potential for noise preference phenomena when using a variety of signal-dependent noise models.